Sigma: Semantically Informative Pre-training for Skeleton-based Sign Language Understanding: Experiment

 \section{Experiment}

 \textbf{Datasets}.
 We evaluate Sigma on a diverse set of benchmarks spanning different sign and spoken languages.
-WLASL2000 \cite{li2020word} is used for ISLR evaluation, CSL-Daily \cite{zhou2021improving} serves as the benchmark both for CSLR and SLT.
-How2Sign \cite{duarte2021how2sign} and OpenASL \cite{shi2022open} datasets are used for SLT evaluation (check Table \ref{tab:datasets} for their statistics and information).
+WLASL2000 \citep{li2020word} is used for ISLR evaluation, CSL-Daily \citep{zhou2021improving} serves as the benchmark both for CSLR and SLT.
+How2Sign \citep{duarte2021how2sign} and OpenASL \citep{shi2022open} datasets are used for SLT evaluation.
+For large-scale pre-training, we utilise CSL-News \cite{Li2025sign} for Chinese sign language and YouTube-ASL \cite{uthus2023youtube} for American sign language , ensuring that the pre-training data are distinct from the downstream fine-tuning benchmarks.